akeneo/pim-api-docs/content/akeneo-event-platform/getting-started.md

     "updated_at": "2024-06-27T16:26:00.503422Z"
 }
 ```
-After creating the subscriber, store the id from the response in an environment variable:
+After creating the subscriber, store the ID from the response in an environment variable:
 ```bash
 export SUBSCRIBER_ID="01905a84-a3b7-766e-a49f-5519c35fa7a0"  # Replace with the actual ID from the response
 ```